-Overseers are responsible for making sure that the authors deliver a high-quality, referred review to the editor by the corresponding deadline.
+Overseers are responsible for making sure that the authors deliver a high-quality, refereed review to the editor by the corresponding deadline.

-- Although the addition of a new review or removal of an existing one is quite rare, overseers need to periodically assess whether a given review is still useful and if its scope is appropriate for PDG.
+- Although the addition of a new review or removal of an existing one is quite rare, overseers need to periodically assess whether a given review is currently still useful and if its scope is appropriate for PDG.
 Obsolete reviews should be dropped.
-A good time to discuss the continued relevance of reviews is during the PDG Collaboration Meetings that take place every two years. - Consider any recommendations from the PDG Advisory Committee on your reviews and make sure the authors are aware of all suggestions concerning their reviews.
-We do not have to agree with all recommendations and, after careful consideration, may occasionally disagree with a certain point.
-In such cases, the suggestion does not need to be implemented.
-However, at the following meeting with the Advisory Committee we need to be able to explain our decision. - Well before the start of the review update cycle, ensure that qualified authors are available to update the review.
+A good time to discuss the continued relevance of reviews is during the PDG Collaboration Meetings that take place every two years. - Consider any recommendations from the PDG Advisory Committee on your reviews and make sure that the authors are aware of all suggestions concerning their reviews.
+Not all recommendations need to be agreed with and, after careful consideration, a suggestion may occasionally not be implemented.
+However, at the following meeting with the Advisory Committee such a decision needs to be explained. - Well before the start of the review update cycle, ensure that qualified authors are available to update the review.
 If necessary, determine new author(s), propose them to the Representative Board to get them vetted, invite them to PDG and help them get started within PDG.
-Note that PDG generally rotates authors after a few editions in order to refresh the review. - Discuss and agree on the scope of updates with the authors early in the update cycle.
-Make sure that reviews are updated when needed.
+Note that the PDG generally rotates authors after a few editions in order to refresh the review. - Discuss and agree on the scope of updates with the authors early in the update cycle.
+Make sure that reviews are updated when needed. - If refereeing is necessary, make sure 3 to 5 suitable referees are available to start refereeing the revised review as soon as the author(s) provide their draft version.
+It is essential to identify the referees well in advance of the author's deadline for submitting their draft review, so that refereeing can start immediately.
+If the review quotes experimental data or averages obtained from external groups, make sure that the corresponding experiments or groups are represented among the chosen referees. - Communicate clearly to all referees that refereeing in PDG is an open process and that their names will be known to the authors.

-- If refereeing is necessary, make sure 3 to 5 suitable referees are available to start refereeing the revised review as soon as the author(s) provide their draft version.
-It is essential to determine the referees well in advance of the author's deadline for submitting their draft review, so that refereeing can start immediately.
-If the review quotes experimental data or averages obtained from external groups, make sure that the corresponding experiments or groups are represented by the chosen referees. - Communicate clearly to all referees that refereeing in PDG is an open process and that their names will be known to the authors. - Ensure that the authors meet their deadline for providing the draft of the revised version, and that the refereeing completes in time. - Update the review's status in PdgWorkspace as it progresses through the update process and maintain up-to-date lists of authors and referees.
+- Ensure that the authors meet their deadline for providing the draft of the revised version, and that the refereeing is completed in time. - Update the review's status in PdgWorkspace as it progresses through the updating process and maintain up-to-date lists of authors and referees.
 The former is essential for monitoring progress on reviews, and the latter information is used for defining PDG mailing lists and for generating the Review's author and consultant lists.